RED LIGHT CAMERAS

 Another thing I noticed about this photo packet was the traffic light was obscured by the Gatsometer box so you couldn't see if the light was actually red though I didn't have the chance to point this out.
 So there I was all prepared for a hard slog and I got as far as step one!
 Thanks for your help.
 I'm glad this ordeal is finally over.

 I noticed your news about automated photo radar [possibly] being on the way.
 Groan.
 Unlike the movie, I suspect our Governator [Schwarzenegger, at that time] will support this Rise of the Machines.
 [For more info about the speed cameras, see the Legislation section on the Action page.]
 As for the warning signs in San Francisco, they are a bit hard to measure as they are so high off the ground, often perched high atop a light standard so I guess we'd have to take the sign installers word for it they are the right dimensions.

 The moral of this story?
 Drive carefully because it's the right thing to do and Big Brother is watching."

-highwayrobbery.net has an archive copy of the 2011 version of that history, which has much more information, including how and why the (statewide) fine grew to be so large.
+Until recently the City published a history of the program.
+Highwayrobbery.net has an archive copy of the 2011 version of that history, which has additional information, including how and why the (statewide) fine grew to be so large.

 The Superior Court has information at http://www.sfsuperiorcourt.org/index.aspx?page=179